devalfe/zmk-new_corne/README.md

 ## Base Layer
 Customising a base layer to hadle some basic needs

+### QWERTY replacement with modified COLEMAK-DH
-1. I replaced QWERTY with a faster layout—Colemak DH—but made a slight adjustment to the placement of the ', /, ; characters.
+I replaced QWERTY with a faster layout—Colemak DH—but made a slight adjustment to the placement of the ', /, ; characters.
 This change was to make the accent giver (;:) key more accessible for my right pinky, as almost every Greek word requires accents.
 This small tweak significantly improves typing efficiency in Greek.

+### EN/GR language switcher
-2. Switching between my main languages (English/Greek) is seamless.
+Switching between my main languages (English/Greek) is seamless.
 I’ve set up an on-tap behavior on the middle left thumb key that triggers Win+Space (the language switcher in Windows).
 This allows me to effortlessly switch languages mid-sentence without losing speed, even in complex cases like:

 "Το Project Plan μας αποτελείται από 4 sprints των 3 εβδομάδων."

 This setup makes multilingual typing smooth and natural.

+### Shortcuts & home row mods
-3. I’ve made it easy to input even the most complex keyboard shortcuts by using a custom behavior with altered home row modifiers on my fingers' rest positions.
+I’ve made it easy to input even the most complex keyboard shortcuts by using a custom behavior with altered home row modifiers on my fingers' rest positions.
 This setup uses tap-preferred logic to prevent accidental triggering, ensuring accuracy.

 While this approach makes initiating combos slightly slower, it’s an acceptable trade-off for me, as it offers reliability and minimizes mistakes.